 Investors have a tendency to try to fight the last war in every economic downturn, a trait I observed in the last cycle.
-At that time my argument was that all the investors hoping for a repeat of the RTC in the aftermath of the GFC were going to be disappointed given the differences in the nature of the space market in those last two recessions.
+At that time my argument was that all the investors hoping for a repeat of the Resolution Trust Corporation in the aftermath of the GFC were going to be disappointed given the differences in the nature of the space market in those last two recessions.
 That tendency to fight the last war is evident today as well, with some investors misreading the nature of the debt market in this downturn versus the last.

 Tremendous distress opportunities were found in the last downturn by looking at CMBS loans on the watchlist and working with special servicers to get ahead of the opportunities before others.
 Investors will undoubtedly find opportunities via the same route this time, but there simply will not be as much deal flow.
 The issue is that CMBS was not where the risky lending was happening in this most recent cycle.

 The CMBS market has not been the primary originator of commercial mortgage debt in this cycle.
 Banks of all scale have captured a larger share of all commercial mortgage activity than the CMBS market.
 (This analysis looks at office, industrial and retail properties.)
 These bank lenders were also more aggressive at origination, with higher LTVs than CMBS lenders.
 However, the aggressiveness of bank lending is tame compared to what some of the investor-driven lenders (a grouping that includes debt funds) were doing with their leveraged lending platforms.